UKPLab/coling2016-marketing-blunders/README.md

 ## Available data and software

 * **marketing-blunder**
-** Source code for creating the homograph index, detecting blunders using our four methods, and reproducing our experiments ** Please contact the authors if you want to use the BrandPitt corpus (Özbal et al., 2012) and our annotations for this corpus
+    * Source code for creating the homograph index, detecting blunders using our four methods, and reproducing our experiments
+    * Please contact the authors if you want to use the BrandPitt corpus (Ã–zbal et al., 2012) and our annotations for this corpus
 * **marketing-blunder-online**
-** Wicket-based web application for our online demo
+    * Wicket-based web application for our online demo
 * **marketing-blunder-data**
-** marketing-blunders-dataset.tsv: our newly created dataset
+	* marketing-blunders-dataset.tsv: our newly created dataset
-** marketing-blunders-dataset.pdf: detailed result table of experiment 1
+	* marketing-blunders-dataset.pdf: detailed result table of experiment 1
-** homograph-index.7z: SQL export of our homograph index
+	* homograph-index.7z: SQL export of our homograph index

 ## System requirements